Term 2 Week 9 2025 Newsletter

 - Tuesday 1 July 2025 – Ticket sales open

 Thank you for your ongoing support.
-We can’t wait to cheer our performers on as they shine on stage!
+We cannot wait to cheer our performers on as they shine on stage!

 Adriana Pilla